-Although there is not much healthy about the fried chips, it feels healthier than some of the other things we eat for snacks and desserts.
+Although there is not much healthy about the fried sweet cinnamon chips, it feels healthier than some of the other things we eat for snacks and desserts.

-While these are tasty, they all seem to be too big, too hard, or do not hold the fruit very well.
+While these are tasty, they all seem to be too big, too hard or do not hold the fruit very well.

-For sweet chips I find what works the best are fried wonton wrappers or even eggroll wrappers cut down in size and fried.
+For sweet cinnamon chips, I find what works the best are fried wonton wrappers or even egg roll wrappers cut down in size and fried.

 The best part about Asian wrappers is that they stay crispy after frying and coating.

 Yes, you can fry flour tortillas about as easy as you can fry wonton wrappers, but tortillas tend to puff up on me.

 Wonton wrappers, when dropped carefully into your hot oil will stay nice a fairly flat, making it perfect for scooping out just the right amount of fruit!

 These chips are also great by themselves.